Supersymmetric SYK model and random matrix theory: Random matrix classification

-In the $\mathcal{N}=1$ supersymmetric model, it should be more convenient to consider the spectrum of $Q$ instead of $H$, because $H$ is the square of $Q$.
-Although $Q$ is not a hamiltonian, since we only care about its matrix type, and the Altland-Zirnbauer theory is purly mathematical, $Q$ can be treated as a hamiltonian.
-Similiar to the original SYK model, we are concerned about the symmtry of the theory.
-We notice that the Witten index $(-1)^F$ is which is the fermionic parity operator up to a sign $(-1)^{N_d}$.
-Witten index and particle-hole symmetry have the following commutation relation: Now we define a new operator, $R=P(-1)^F$.
-It has a compact form $R$ and $P$ are both anti-unitary symmetries of $Q$, with commutation relations: and squares Thus, in different values of $N$, the two operators $P$ and $R$ behave different and replace the role in $T_+$ and $T_-$ in the Altland-Zirnbauer theory.
-Now we can list the classification for the matrix ensemble of $\mathcal N=1$ supersymmetric SYK model One can also write down the block representation of $Q$.
+Thus, in different values of $N$, the two operators $P$ and $R$ behave differently and replace the role in $T_+$ and $T_-$ in the Altland-Zirnbauer theory.
+Now we can list the classification for the matrix ensemble of $\mathcal N=1$ supersymmetric SYK model, One can also write down the block representation of $Q$.
 Notice that the basis of block decomposition is based on the $\pm 1$ eigenspaces of anti-unitary operators, namely, it is decomposed based on the parity.